ga4gh/refget/docs/decision_record.md

 While options C/D skirt this issue by having a separate order for each array, so that changes in one array do not affect the digest of another, they add significant complexity as everything needs to be stored twice.

 To conclude, option A seems simple and straightforward, satisfies for a basic implementation.
-We thus defer the question of determining whether two sequence collections differ only in order to the compatibility API.
+We thus defer the question of determining whether two sequence collections differ only in order to the compatibility API, or to some other future way to do it that will not affect the actual digests (*e.g.* the 'sorted-names-lengths' attribute).

 ### Linked issues